 - The last day to add a class is the sixth class day of a semester (second class day, summer term).
-(See University Calendar.) - To add or drop a course, a student must complete a Drop/Add form from the Registrar's office.
+(See University Calendar.) - 2.
+To add or drop a course, a student must complete a Drop/Add form from the Registrar's Office.
 Failure to observe this regulation results in a recorded grade of "F" in the course.
-Students will not be allowed to drop required general education courses. - Courses dropped after the deadline printed in the University Calendar are recorded on the student's permanent record as "W" if the student's average grade is passing or "F" if failing at the time of withdrawal. - 4.
+In order to ensure timely graduation, students are discouraged from dropping general education courses.
+To withdraw from required general education courses, a student must first secure the written authorization of the dean. - 3.
+Courses dropped after the deadline printed in the University Calendar are recorded on the student's permanent record as "W" if the student's average grade is passing or "F" if failing at the time of withdrawal. - 4.
 A course audit must be declared during the registration/add period.
 No course may be changed from Credit/Audit without permission of the instructor after the last day to register/add.
-(See University Calendar) - The last day to withdraw from a course will be the 75% point in the semester.
+(See University Calendar.) - The last day to withdraw from a course will be the 75% point in the semester.
 (See University Calendar.)